anyscale/madewithml.github.io/docs/courses/mlops/product.md

 - v4: predict relevant tags from content title and descriptions
 - v5: ...

+!!! warning "Decouple POCs and implementations"
     Each of these approaches would involve proof-of-concept (POC) release and an implementation release after validating it's utility over previous approaches.
+We should decouple POCs and implementations because if a POC doesn't prove successful, then we can't do the implementation and all the associated planning is no longer applicable.

 And **it's ok** if some of the earlier, simpler, approaches don't deliver on a certain performance objective.
 We can still use those approaches to:

 - get internal feedback on end-to-end utility
 - perform A/B testing to understand UI/UX design